-- Assistant with diagnostic endoscopy and/or vaginal delivery

 - Sponging

 - Suctioning

 - Cutting suture

 - Holding retractors

-- Providing camera assistance
+- · Manipulating endoscopic camera

 Observation Role

 The observation role is defined as the student who is in the operating room performing roles that do not meet the criteria for the first scrub or second scrub role.
 The student is observing a case in either the sterile or nonsterile role.
 These observation cases are not to be included in the required case count, but must be documented by the student.